Careful Planning Can Reduce Or Even Eliminate The Inheritance Tax Payable

 Being generous to your favourite charity can reduce your tax bill.
 If you leave at least 10% of your estate to a charity or number of charities, then your IHT liability on the taxable portion of the estate is reduced to 36% rather than 40%.

 As part of your Inheritance Tax planning, you may want to consider putting assets in trust – either during your lifetime or under the terms of your Will.
 Putting assets in trust – rather than making a direct gift to a beneficiary – can be a more flexible way of achieving your objectives.

 Family trusts can be useful as a way of reducing IHT, making provision for your children and spouse, and potentially protecting family businesses.
 Trusts enable the donor to control who benefits (the beneficiaries) and under what circumstances, sometimes long after the donor’s death.

 Compare this with making a direct gift (for example, to a child), which offers no control to the donor once given.
 When you set up a trust, it is a legal arrangement, and you will need to appoint ‘trustees’ who are responsible for holding and managing the assets.
 Trustees have a responsibility to manage the trust on behalf of and in the best interest of the beneficiaries, in accordance with the trust terms.
 The terms will be set out in a legal document called ‘the trust deed’.

 Passing On Our Assets To Our Loved Ones

 Being wealthy can have its benefits, and its challenges too.
 When we die, we like to imagine that we can pass on our assets to our loved ones so that they can benefit from them.
 In order for them to benefit fully from our assets, it is important to consider the impact of Inheritance Tax.
-If you would like to review the potential impact on your estate, please contact us.
+If you would like further guidance on Inheritance Tax Planning then please contact us.